Home | Browse Topics | Family law | Relationships and break-ups | Exceptions to equal sharing of relationship property

 Property (Relationships) Act 1976, s 13

-The court can order an uneven division of relationship property where there are extraordinary circumstances that make equal sharing “repugnant to justice”.
-This means that equal division would be totally unfair to one of the spouses or partners.
+The court can order an uneven division of relationship property where there are extraordinary circumstances that make equal sharing very unfair, or “repugnant to justice”.
+This means that equal division would be totally unfair to one of the partners.
 In this case, each person’s share is decided according to their contributions to the relationship (including non-financial contributions).
 The circumstances need to be exceptional to meet this test.

 If one partner is economically disadvantaged at the end of the relationship